divergentdave/draft-dcook-ppm-dap-interop-test-design/draft-dcook-ppm-dap-interop-test-design.md

 Once a future [DAP] draft solves the issue of retries in the aggregate flow, a reverse proxy could be introduced in front of each aggregator to inject failures when sending requests or responses, to test the protocol's resilience.
-(It is known such a test would fail based on the current protocol.)
+(It is known such a test would fail with the current protocol.)

 ## Test Runner Operation